anjoweichbrodt/WS_Anagni2019/README.md

 Many instructions in the next sections will have to be run from "the command line".

-On Mac, use the "Terminal" app.
+*On Windows*

-On Windows, use the "Anaconda Prompt" instead of the "Command Prompt", and make sure to run it *as administrator*.
+Use the "Anaconda Prompt" instead of the "Command Prompt", and make sure to run it *as administrator*.
 To find the Anaconda Prompt open the Start Menu and type "Anaconda".
 The Anaconda Prompt should already show up in the list of search results.
 To launch is as administrator, right click and select "Run as administrator".

+*On Mac*

+Use the "Terminal" app.

-Note that, for simplicity, this guide just refers to both Terminal and Anaconda Prompt as "the command line", which thus means the former on Mac and the latter on Windows.
+> For simplicity, this guide just refers to both Terminal and Anaconda Prompt as "the command line", which thus means the former on Mac and the latter on Windows.

 ## Installation